 The provisions in this law prohibiting discrimination against the handicapped to not require that a dwelling be made available to a person whose tenancy would constitute a direct threat to the health or safety of others or whose tenancy would result in substantial physical damage to the property of others.

-Discrimination that would otherwise be unlawful is not prohibited with regard to leasing rooms or apartments in an owner-occupied dwelling consisting of not more than 3 rental units.
+Discrimination that would otherwise be unlawful is permitted with regard to leasing rooms or apartments in an owner-occupied dwelling consisting of not more than 3 rental units.
 However, the printing and publishing provisions of the law do apply to this housing.

 Discrimination based on age or familial status is permitted for housing operated in connection with a retirement or senior citizen home or housing.
 The age and familial status provisions also do not apply to housing provided under a federal or state program specifically designed and operated to assist elderly persons, to housing intended for and occupied solely by persons 62 years of age or older, or to housing intended and operated for occupancy by at least one person 55 years of age or older per unit, provided that certain federal regulations are complied with.

 A religious organization or a nonprofit organization operated or controlled by a religious organization may limit or give preference to persons of the same religion in the sale, rental, or occupancy of dwellings which it owns or operates, unless membership in the religion is restricted on the basis of race, color, sex, national origin, age, occupation, marital status, political opinion, personal appearance, sexual orientation, physical or mental handicap, or familial status.